Annual returns for payroll tax

-If your status changed and you were not the DGE for the whole year, your annual return will only cover the part of the year that you were a DGE as you should have submitted a final return when your status changed.
+If your status changed and you were not the DGE for the whole year, your annual return will only cover the part of the year that you were a DGE.
+This is because you should have submitted a final return when your status changed.

 If your annual deduction is greater than your taxable wages, you can nominate other members of your group to share the excess.
 If you do not nominate anyone, the Commissioner of State Revenue will decide which group member will receive this amount.

-If a refund of payroll tax is due at the end of the financial year, we will process the refund when we receive your return.
+If a refund of payroll tax is due at the end of the financial year, we will process the refund after we process your return.